devbutlazy/Blum-AutoClicker/README.md

 ```

 > [!IMPORTANT]
-> The dogs collection requires better PC, as it uses OpenCV techniques, so if it works bad for you, just disable it.
-In addition, all of the settings arguments (language or dogs) should be typed in English.
+> All of the settings arguments (language or dogs) should be typed in English.

 <br>